AntonyPss/Music-Ui/README.md

 ## 📝 Description

-This pack adds a fully functional music player inside Minecraft Bedrock Edition.
+This pack adds a fully functional music player inside Minecraft Bedrock.
 The player allows you to play a customizable list of songs directly in the game.
 It’s perfect for those who want to enjoy their favorite music while exploring and building in their Minecraft worlds.

 ## ⚙️ Features